 Relatively new to the insurance market, with less established history than traditional providers

-You'll get instant quotes and same-day coverage through NEXT's mobile-first platform, though you'll pay $99 monthly, higher than most Alabama insurers.
-This premium buys you reliable claim-paying ability (A- AM Best rating) and a proven platform used by 600,000+ businesses, ranking 2nd in MoneyGeek's Alabama study.
-It's best for Alabama businesses who need coverage immediately and value 24/7 digital access over lower premiums.
+You'll get instant quotes and same-day coverage through ERGO NEXT's mobile-first platform, though you'll pay $99 monthly, higher than most Alabama insurers.
+This premium buys you reliable claim-paying ability (A- AM Best rating) and a proven platform used by 600,000+ businesses, ranking second in MoneyGeek's Alabama study.
+It's best for Alabama businesses that need coverage immediately and value 24/7 digital access over lower premiums.

 Overall Customer Score 4.45 1 Claims Process 3.90 4 Customer Service 4.20 4 Digital Experience 4.80 1 Overall Satisfaction 4.40 2 Policy Management 4.30 1 Recommend to Others 4.80 1 Renewal Likelihood 4.60 1 You'll add unlimited additional insureds to certificates at no cost, which is valuable when clients demand proof of coverage before projects start.
 Your business gets protection against customer injuries (general liability), employee medical costs (workers' comp), data breaches (cyber coverage) and stolen equipment (tools protection) across 1,300+ industries with seven coverage types.
 BOP bundling isn't available in nine states, potentially limiting your coverage options depending on location.